Bhutan, Ecoluxury with Como Hotels

 Day 1, Delhi

-Arrival in Delhi, border procedures, meeting with the guide and transfer to the hotel.
-The room is booked from the evening for possible overnight arrival.
+Arrival in Delhi, border formalities, meeting with the guide, and transfer to the hotel.
+The room is booked from the evening in case of late arrival.

 Day 2, Delhi - Paro

 Breakfast.
-Private transfer to the airport and flight to Paro, Bhutan's only airport at 2,200 metres above sea level.
+Private transfer to the airport and flight to Paro, Bhutan's only airport, at 2,200 meters above sea level.

-The flight to Paro is one of the most spectacular in the entire Himalayas, and the journey offers fascinating views and a thrilling descent into the Kingdom.
-Bhutan's first gift when disembarking from the plane will be the fresh, clean mountain air.
-After immigration formalities and baggage claim, you will be met by our representative and then to your hotel.
+The flight to Paro is one of the most spectacular in the entire Himalayas.
+The journey offers fascinating views and an exciting descent into the Kingdom.
+Bhutan's first gift when you disembark from the plane will be the fresh, clean mountain air.
+After immigration formalities and baggage claim, you will be welcomed by our representative and then taken to your hotel.
 Lunch.

 Day 3, Paro - Bumthang

-Afternoon visit to the Ogyen Choling Palace and Museum, built in 1898.
-Dating back to the 14th century with the visit of the great Tibetan master of Buddhism, Longchen Rabjam (1308-63), one of the most famous writers and philosophers of the Nyingmapa school of Tibetan Buddhism, the Ogyen Choling Palace is the most important site in the Tang Valley.
-Restored in the 19th century, it now houses the Family Museum, a place that transports visitors to another world and time.
-Here you will find one of the largest collections of artefacts and exhibits in the country.
+In the afternoon, visit to Ogyen Choling Palace and Museum, built in 1898 but dating back to the 14th century with the visit of the great Tibetan Buddhist master Longchen Rabjam (1308-63), one of the most famous writers and philosophers of the Nyingmapa school of Tibetan Buddhism.
+Ogyen Choling Palace is the most important site in the Tang Valley.
+Restored in the 19th century, the historically significant Ogyen Choling Palace now houses the Family Museum, a place that transports visitors to another world and time.
+Here you will find one of the largest collections of artifacts and exhibits in the country, including ancient Bhutanese art, textiles, weapons and armor, masks, musical instruments, tools, household items, and more.

-Caution: it is recommended not to get too close to the edge of the ravine.
-Visitors are advised to exercise extreme caution when visiting Membartsho (Burning Lake).
+Please note: it is quite small and very dusty.
+It is also recommended not to get too close to the edges of the ravine.
+Visitors are advised to exercise extreme caution when visiting Membartsho (Fiery Lake).

 Day 4, Bumthang

-The day begins with a visit to Jambey Lhakhang, the ancient temple built by the Tibetan king Songtsen Gampo in 659 A.D. as part of a chain of 108 temples built simultaneously to subdue an evil demon that lay over the Himalayan region.
+Full board.
+The day begins with a visit to Jambey Lhakhang, the ancient temple built by the Tibetan king Songtsen Gampo in 659 AD as part of a chain of 108 temples built simultaneously to subdue an evil demon that lay upon the Himalayan region.

-A short distance from Jambey Lhakhang is the site of the sacred Kurje Lhakhang consisting of three temples surrounded by 108 chorten walls.
-The first and oldest structure of the three, was built on the rock where Guru Rinpoche meditated.
-The second building, also called the Sampa lhundrup temple, houses a colossal statue of Guru Rinpoche.
-The third is known as Ka Gon Phur sum lhakhang dedicated to the happiness of all living beings in the kingdom.
+A short distance from Jambey Lhakhang is the site of the sacred Kurje Lhakhang, consisting of three temples surrounded by 108 chorten walls.
+The first and oldest of the three structures was built on the rock where Guru Rinpoche meditated.
+The second building is also called Sampa Lhundrup Temple and houses a colossal statue of Guru Rinpoche.
+The third building is known as Ka Gon Phur sum lhakhang, dedicated to the happiness of all living beings in the kingdom.

-We continue with a visit to the picturesque Jakar Dzong, overlooking the Choekhor valley.
-According to legend, when the lamas gathered around 1549 to choose a site for a monastery, a large white bird suddenly rose into the air and perched on a spur of a hill.
-This was interpreted as an important omen and the hill was chosen as the site of the Jakar Dzong monastery, which translates as ‘castle of the white bird’.
+The tour continues with a visit to the picturesque Jakar Dzong, overlooking the Choekhor valley.
+According to legend, when the lamas gathered around 1549 to choose a site for a monastery, a large white bird suddenly rose into the air and landed on a hill spur.
+This was interpreted as an important omen, and the hill was chosen as the site for the monastery and for Jakar Dzong, which translates as “white bird castle.”
+After lunch, visit Tamshing Lhakhang, the temple founded in 1501 by Terton Pema Lingpa, the reincarnation of Guru Padsambhava.
+The monastery has very ancient religious paintings such as 1,000 Buddhas and 21 Taras (the female form of Buddha).
+The temple was restored at the end of the 19th century.

 Day 5, Bumthang – Trongsa - Punakha

-Depart in the direction of Punakha via the Yutong-La pass.
-En route, stop at Trongsa to visit the Trongsa Dzong, built in 1648, was the seat of power over central and eastern Bhutan.
-Both the first and second kings of Bhutan ruled the country from this ancient seat.
-Afterwards, visit the Ta Dzong.
-Ta means ‘to watch’, this dzong was built in 1652 to guard the imposing Trongsa Dzong.
-After more than 350 years, Ta Dzong has been renovated into a classy museum, a fine blend of tradition and modernity.
+Full board.
+Departure for Punakha via the Yutong-La Pass at 3,400 meters.
+En route, stop at Trongsa to visit Trongsa Dzong, built in 1648, which was the seat of power over central and eastern Bhutan.
+Both the first and second kings of Bhutan ruled the country from this ancient seat of power.

-Before checking into the hotel, visit Sangchhen Dorji Lhuendrup Lhakhang, a monastery perched on a ridge overlooking the Punakha and Wangduephodrang valleys and comprising a two-storey temple, a chorten reminiscent of Nepal's Boudhanath stupa and a monastery complex.
+Before checking in at the hotel, visit Sangchhen Dorji Lhuendrup Lhakhang, a monastery perched on a ridge overlooking the Punakha and Wangduephodrang valleys.
+The lhakhang comprises a two-story temple, a chorten reminiscent of Nepal's Boudhanath stupa, and a convent complex.
+Upon arrival in Punakha, check in at the hotel.

-A visit to Punakha Dzong (the ‘Palace of Great Happiness’), an imposing structure built in the 17th century by Zhabdrung Ngawang Namgyal (who founded the Kingdom of Bhutan), at the junction of two rivers, once housed the country's government.
-It is now the winter residence of Je Khenpo, the chief abbot of Bhutan, together with a retinue of 1,000 monks.
+Full board.
+Visit Punakha Dzong (the “Palace of Great Happiness”), an imposing structure built at the confluence of two rivers.
+Built in the 17th century by Zhabdrung Ngawang Namgyal (who founded the Kingdom of Bhutan), the fortress once housed the country's government.
+It is now the winter residence of Je Khenpo, the head abbot of Bhutan, along with a retinue of 1,000 monks.

 Day 7, Paro

-On the way, visit the 7th century Kyichu Lhakhang, one of 108 temples built in the Himalayas by the Tibetan king Songtsen Gampo.
-The construction of this temple marks the introduction of Buddhism in Bhutan.
+Tiger's Nest Monastery is a highlight, and no one would think of leaving Bhutan without visiting the sacred temple, which is typically a very crowded monastery with numerous visitors (both locals and tourists).
+Along the way, visit the 7th-century Kyichu Lhakhang, one of 108 temples built in the Himalayas by the Tibetan king Songtsen Gampo.
+The construction of this temple marks the introduction of Buddhism to Bhutan.
+Overnight stay at a hotel.

 Day 9, Paro - Delhi